RKTracer Code Coverage Tool: What It Is and How It Works

 Step 5: Generate Code Coverage Reports

-After running the tests, just run the rkresults command.You will get:
+After running the tests, run ‘rkresults’ command to generate:

 • HTML reports – easy to view in a web browser